Dynamic Programming — 0/1 Knapsack

 Recursion

-For every item, split into two recursive calls: include it or exclude it.
-Returns the max of both branches.
+For every item, branch into two calls: include or exclude.
+Return the maximum of both branches.

 f(n,W) = max(excl, incl)